-To the east of downtown, the Kenilworth neighborhood is a great location for families, professionals, and retirees alike; residents really enjoy the 19-acre lake.
+To the east of downtown, the Kenilworth neighborhood is an excellent location for families, professionals, and retirees alike; residents enjoy the 19-acre lake.
 Nearby, the Haw Creek and Oakley neighborhoods offer a mix of housing styles, from new construction to affordable older homes.

 What to Know About Moving to Asheville

-While Asheville may not be Mayberry, many residents describe it as about as close as you can get.
-Part of living in a "big small town" means that people in Asheville tend to be welcoming and friendly.
+While Asheville may not be Mayberry, many residents describe it as close as possible.
+Living in a "big small town" means that people in Asheville tend to be welcoming and friendly.

 That means you'll experience a strong sense of community in Asheville.
-With under 100,000 residents, it's easy to get to know your neighbors and enjoy some warm Southern hospitality.
+With under 100,000 residents, getting to know your neighbors and enjoying some warm Southern hospitality is easy.
 It's part of the reason so many people are moving to Asheville!

-If you dream of living in a place with warm summer nights, mild winters, and pleasant weather through the spring and fall, Asheville may fit the bill.
+Asheville may fit the bill if you dream of living in a place with warm summer nights, mild winters, and pleasant weather through the spring and fall.
 The region's temperate climate means you can get outside and enjoy the scenery year-round, making it easy to live an active lifestyle.

 If you love fine dining and trying craft beers, you'll love Asheville.
-As a center of brewing and a culinary destination, there's always something good cooking.
+As a brewing center and culinary destination, there's always something good cooking.
 And if art is your thing, you'll adore the galleries and studios lining the streets of the River Arts District.
-It's the perfect place to watch artists at work and find creative inspiration of your own.
+It's the perfect place to watch artists at work and find your own creative inspiration.

 Cost of Living in Asheville

-This is good news for those who wish to sell a home in Asheville.
-For those who are relocating to Asheville, it means it may take a bit longer to find a house.
+This is good news for those wishing to sell a Asheville home.
+For those relocating to Asheville, it may take a bit longer to find a house.
 But the good news is that homes in Asheville are still affordable.

 Raising a Family in Asheville

 Thinking of moving to Asheville to raise a family?
 Good news!
-The city is packed with family-friendly activities and attractions, like the Asheville Museum of Science.
-Here, kids can dig for dinosaur fossils and explore the Hall of Minerals.
+The city has family-friendly activities and attractions, like the Asheville Museum of Science.
+Kids can dig for dinosaur fossils and explore the Hall of Minerals here.
 Speaking of minerals, kids can mine for gems at Emerald Village, a restored mine that offers interactive experiences.

-For rainy days, the Fun Spot offers laser tag, go-carts, and bumper cars.
-The Asheville Pinball Museum offers a blast from the past, with 75 vintage video games and pinball machines... no quarters required!
+Fun Spot offers laser tag, go-carts, and bumper cars for rainy days.
+The Asheville Pinball Museum provides a blast from the past, with 75 vintage video games and pinball machines... no quarters are required!

 Higher education options in Asheville include the University of North Carolina Asheville, Western Carolina University, and Asheville Buncombe Technical Community College.
 Nearby are private colleges such as Brevard College and Warren Wilson College.